 You can also choose to push individual materials from a unit planner to the cohort classroom(s) from the materials' collapsed or expanded state.

 In case a unit is already pushed to respective cohort classroom, you can still add new common materials to it.
-Furthermore, you can also edit the pushed lessons and push changes for the updated lesson to the classroom(s) that unit was pushed to.
-For this, the Push Updates option is available to push these new materials and changes to the lessons to the classroom(s) in which the unit has been pushed earlier.
+Furthermore, you can also edit the pushed lessons and assessment and then push changes for the updated materials to the classroom(s) that material was pushed to.
+For this, the Push Updates option is available to push these new / updated materials to the classroom(s) in which they have been pushed earlier.

 - Add new lesson pages